RoSp201/ee106b-final-project/README.md

 Final project starter notes
 Robert Spark, Vidush Mukund, Gabriel Al-Harbi

-starting up baxter
+#Setup

 make a symbolic link in the root of your ros workspace:

 	ln -s /scratch/shared/baxter_ws/baxter.sh ~/final_project/

 log in to baxter shell in root of workspace.
-Make sure .bashrc is updated and source first if needed:
+Make sure .bashrc is updated with correct parameters and source first if needed:

 	./baxter.sh

 should see yellow text with  http://robotbaxter.local:11311] in terminal prompt

 NOTE: make sure baxter is turned on before logging into baxter shell in order to run commands!

 enable baxter robot: